 In working with teachers, one of the strategies we use at EdTechTeacher is to find ways of unveiling a students’ critical thinking process.
-There are an array of technology tools that can help with this task, and some of the most promising are new apps and extensions developed for the Google Chrome environment and available through the Chrome Web Store
+There are an array of technology tools that can help with this task, and some of the most promising are new apps and extensions developed for the Google Chrome environment and available through the Chrome Web Store.

-.
 Chrome apps are web-based applications that operate within Google’s Chrome web browser on any computer as well as on Chromebooks.
 Chrome extensions are extra tools installed within the Chrome browser to customize the user’s experience.
 These tools extend the capabilities of a particular web page.
 For example, an extension such as Print Friendly automatically converts web articles into printer-friendly PDFs while Padlet Mini automatically adds web links to a Padlet digital wall.

-digital wall.
 As long as you are logged in to your Google account, you can access your Chrome apps and extensions on various computers and devices, which is very convenient.
 While there are hundreds of apps and extensions available in the Chrome Web Store, here are five terrific tools to help augment learning by making student thinking more visible.